- Download the JAX example notebook from the marimo-operator repository.

 First-run install time

-jax[cuda12] bundles CUDA libraries (~700 MB).
-The initial pod startup takes 2-3 minutes while packages are installed.
+jax[cuda12] bundles CUDA libraries (about 700 MB).
+The initial pod startup takes 2 to 3 minutes while marimo installs packages.
 The 5 Gi PVC caches the environment, so subsequent restarts skip the download.Run the notebook

 The notebook usesauto_instantiate = false, so cells don’t run automatically on load.
 Click Run all to start training.